 The goal of any call center is to help an organization's customers.
 A call center quality assurance program is one that intends to make sure they're actually accomplishing that goal in the most efficient way possible by ensuring that customer interactions are on-point.

-Those organizational leaders can use quality assurance programs to keep track of the overall quality of their support interactions.
-They can use the data generated from them to make organizational improvements that increase customer loyalty and retention.
+Those organizational leaders can use quality assurance programs to keep track of the overall quality of their customer support interactions.
+They can use the data generated from them to make organizational improvements that increase customer loyalty and retention through a call center QA framework.
 They can even be important in terms of raising brand awareness - after all, a satisfied customer is likely to tell friends and family members about that business.

 Regardless, the overall outcome desired from a call center quality assurance program is to improve the experience that an organization is able to offer its customers.
-That experience can and likely will form the basis of their own competitive advantage, which is why this is all so important.
+That experience can and likely will form the basis of their own competitive advantage, which is why this is all so important to call center performance.

 Historically, grading has been the key action underlying call center QA programs - but it has always been time-consuming to sort assign out tickets to graders.
-Thankfully, technology has advanced to the point where a lot of these manual and repetitive tasks can be performed accurately and instantly.
-This frees up the valuable time of QA managers so that they can focus on those matters that truly require their attention - like diving deep into improvements to CX.
+Thankfully, technology has advanced to the point where a lot of these manual and repetitive tasks can be performed accurately and instantly, with tools such as Auto QA.
+This frees up the valuable time of QA specialists and managers so that they can focus on those matters that truly require their attention - like diving deep into improvements to CX.

 Examples of this include things like automatic ticket assignments based on tags, ticket status, or other fields.

 Custom scorecards are also an important way to improve the efficiency of your call center's QA program, as they better align the data that you're capturing with the organization's unique goals.